 J.K Simmons has always had the ability to barnstorm his way into scenes and play show stopping characters.
 In that sense it was unquestionable that he’d make a perfect Jonah Jameson.
 Whiplash though, was the perfect part for an actor who up to that point was very well regarded without quite getting the attention his all consuming charisma deserved.
 He’s effectively the antagonist in a story of a rising musician, pushed to their limits by the harsh methods of his teacher.
 It’s the line between genius, bullying and sadism that Simmons’ character always skips between that makes the film so enthralling.
 He’s at once, the best and worst teacher the baby faced, wet behind the ears drummer (Miles Teller) will ever have.

 Adam Sandler – Uncut Gems

 Adam Sandler had spent years making questionable comedies with his friends, as little more than an excuse to have a holiday somewhere nice and film a few fart gags.
 We’d seen proof he had more in his locker with Punch Drunk Love.
 Enough proof for the rising force of the Safdie Brothers to build a film around him.
 Uncut Gems is a lit fuse kind of film.
 It starts frenetically and keeps building as Howard’s (Sandler) problems continue to mount.
 Sandler is a ball of manic energy, blag and increasing desperation.
-He’s superb in a film that is unbearably tense (especially when seen in the cinema).
+He’s superb in a film that is unbearably tense.